 Visit our Facebook page and Instagram account for updates every weekday!

-This website AND our Facebook page will be updated each weekday with new content to invite you to engage in needed self-care and maintain your psychological well-being.
-Topics that we will cover over the coming weeks include boredom, happiness, humor, resiliency, sleep, social isolation,andstress.
+Our website AND our Facebook page are updated each weekday with new content to invite you to engage in needed self-care and maintain your psychological well-being.
+Topics that we will cover during the spring and summer include boredom, happiness, humor, resiliency, sleep, social isolation, and stress.

-If you prefer telemental health treatment with a therapistin your local area, we suggest you consult with your primary health care provider and/or review both of these referral sites: Psychology Today (www.psychologytoday.com/us/therapists) and Zencare (www.zencare.co/).
+If you prefer telemental health treatment with a therapist in your local area, we suggest you consult with your primary health care provider and/or review both of these referral sites: Psychology Today and Zencare.
 You can also contact the Counseling Center at 401-254-3124 and leave us a voicemail if you need assistance in locating a referral.

 For emergencies, if you are one of the few students on campus, call Public Safety at 401-254-3333.
 If you are off-campus in the Bristol area, call East Bay Center at 401-246-0700.
 Options for any student, regardless of where they live, include calling 911, visiting a local hospital emergency room, and/or contacting one of these resources:

 - The Samaritans of Rhode Island: 401-272-4044 or 800-365-4044